konturio/insights-api/docs/caching.md

 ## Cache Clean Up

 `CacheController` delegates cleanup to `CacheCleanUpService` through the `/cache/cleanUp` endpoint.
 Cache keys include update timestamps for the indicators used to compute the value.
 During cleanup the service compares these timestamps with the current ones and removes only the keys referencing outdated or deleted indicators so valid entries survive the purge.
+Keys whose version suffix still matches the latest timestamp are kept intact.

 ## Suggested Improvements